-My fourth and final rotation occurred in Patricia Maness's lab in the Department of Biochemistry at UNC.
+My fourth and final rotation occurred in Patricia Maness's lab in the Biochemistry Department.
 While in the Maness lab, I investigated the role of the L1 cell adhesion molecule and Eph/ephrin signaling in early axonal targeting.
 I performed growth cone collapse assays using EphrinA-EphA growth cone retraction signaling to see if cortical neurons from L1 null mice collapsed similarly to the cortical neurons of wild-type mice.
-Additionally, I sought to identify the binding site on L1 for the EphA4 receptor using co-immunoprecipitation experiments.
+Additionally, I sought to identify the binding site on L1 for the EphA4 receptor using coimmunoprecipitation experiments.
 This experience was useful in that it exposed me to cellular and molecular biology techniques with which I was unfamiliar and gave me the knowledge to better understand this type of research when I encounter it in the scientific literature.